NotSoOld/OpenGPSS/Manual.md

 ```
 - Usage:

-This block will make xact cycle through some blocks in curly braces while *iterator* (it is the name of some variable or xact parameter) value is less than *upper\_border* value.
-Iterator will be incremented automatically after every cycle. **Un**like in other languages, you can change both iterator and upper border values while cycling, but, **like** in other languages, it can lead to awkward situations when done wrong.
+This block will make xact loop through some blocks in curly braces while *iterator* (it is the name of some variable or xact parameter) value is less than *upper\_border* value.
+Iterator will be incremented automatically before every loop. **Un**like in other languages, you can change both iterator and upper border values while cycling, but, **like** in other languages, it can lead to awkward situations when done wrong.

+Inside loop iterator will consequently take values from its initial value **plus 1** to *upper\_border* minus 1.
+After exiting loop, iterator value will be equal to *upper\_border*.

 - Example:
 ```